silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle - Particle Filter/README.md

 **Resampling:**

 Weight disparity leading to weight collapse is a common issue encountered in these filtering algorithms; however, it can be mitigated by including a resampling step before the weights become too uneven.
 Resampling involves keeping the particles with weights with a high posterior probability and removing those that do not.
 This leads to more accurate new prior probability particles with each successive update step.
-The new priors are more reliable than the orignal priors, but slightly less reliable than the posteriors calculated, as uncertainty increaes with movement.
+The new priors are more reliable than the orignal priors, but slightly less reliable than the posteriors calculated, as uncertainty increases with movement.

 Results
 ---